-- Maintain an installation distance of 15 mm (left/right) between two power supplies. - Do not install the power supplies above each other. - Power supplies that are connected in series should only be installed in the standard installation position (input terminals at the bottom of the unit, output terminals at the top). - Note that leakage current, electromagnetic interference, inrush current, and harmonics increase when using multiple power supplies.
+- Maintain an installation distance of 15 mm (left/right) between two power supplies. - · Do not install the power supplies above each other. - Power supplies connected in series should only be used in the standard installation position (terminals on the underside of the device). - Note that leakage current, electromagnetic interference, inrush current, and harmonics increase when using multiple power supplies.